cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 rsabssa_salted_verify(pkS, msg, msg_salt, sig)

 Parameters:
-- kLen, the length in octets of the RSA modulus n
+- kLenInBytes, the length in bytes of the RSA modulus n

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an octet string
+- msg, message to be signed, an byte string
-- msg_salt, the 32 octets random salt used to salt the message
+- msg_salt, the 32 bytes random salt used to salt the message
 - sig, signature of the salted_msg

 Outputs: